 Clean out your computer at least once a month.
 When using certain programs, sometimes a lot of temporary files will accumulate, and storing too much data can slow down your computer.
 Use the built-in disk cleanup tool to clean out your disk and delete old files and uninstall unneeded programs.

 Clean up your computer physically as well.
-Doing this on a monthly basis will prevent dust from accumulating in the fan and other internal areas, which can slow down your computer.
+Doing this on a monthly basis will prevent dust from accumulating in the fan and other internal areas, which can make your computer slow.
 In addition, wipe the screen so that it’s clear.

 Run a defrag